raymondkeogh/doggystyle/README.md

    the background.
 This will be framed by a soft grey on the bottom and a white on top and will be repeated on each page.
 The image will be simple as to avoid any distraction from the main message on the page

+Deviations from design:

+The overall structure has remained the same however I have added a google iFrame element to the contact page showing the address and location of the business.

 Technologies
 ----------------